UConn Huskies

-The UConn Huskies (or Connecticut Huskies) are the intercollegiate athletic teams that represent the University of Connecticut, located in Storrs.
+The UConn Huskies (or Connecticut Huskies) are the intercollegiate athletic teams that represent the University of Connecticut, with its main campus located in Storrs, Connecticut.
 The school is a member of the NCAA's Division I and the Big East Conference.

-The university's football team plays at Rentschler Field, and the men's and women's basketball teams play on-campus at Harry A. Gampel Pavilion and off-campus at the XL Center.
+The university's athletic teams mainly play at on-campus facilities, but the football team plays at Rentschler Field in East Hartford, and the men's and women's basketball teams share their home court designation at Harry A. Gampel Pavilion on-campus and at the PeoplesBank Arena in Hartford.

 History

 Nickname

 The university's teams are nicknamed "Huskies", a name adopted following a student poll in The Connecticut Campus in 1934 after the school's name changed from Connecticut Agricultural College to Connecticut State College in 1933; before then, the teams were referred to as the Aggies.
 Although there is a homophonic relationship between "UConn" and the Yukon, where Huskies are native, the "Huskies" nickname predates the school's 1939 name change to the University of Connecticut; the first recorded use of "UConn" (as "U-Conn", both separately and with "Huskies") was later in 1939.
-However, in a 1997 interview, the student body president in 1935 claimed the Husky mascot selection was a direct reference to the Yukon / UConn homophone.
-The university and its athletics officially rebranded to UConn in the spring of 2013.
+However, in a 1997 interview, the student body president from 1935 claimed the Husky mascot selection was a direct reference to the Yukon / UConn homophone.
+The university and its athletics programs officially rebranded themselves as "UConn" in the spring of 2013.

-UConn's women's teams are not known as the "Lady Huskies", but simply as "UConn Huskies", the same as the men's teams.

 Conference history

 UConn's teams participate in the NCAA's Division I and in the Big East Conference for all sports except football and men's and women's ice hockey.
 UConn's football team participates in the Football Bowl Subdivision.

-The Huskies were founding members of the original Big East Conference in 1979, which became the American Athletic Conference in 2013.
+UConn was a founding member of the Yankee Conference in 1946.
+The Huskies were then founding members of the original Big East Conference in 1979, and remained in that conference when it reorganized as the American Athletic Conference in 2013.
 In 2020, UConn joined the new Big East Conference, reuniting it with many of the schools against which it played for over three decades in the original Big East.
-The football team will compete as an FBS independent team.
+The football team competes as an FBS independent team.

 The club alpine skiing team competes in the United States Collegiate Ski and Snowboard Association because of a stricter limit on NCAA skiing programs.